AdobeDocs/commerce-admin.en/help/landing/home.md

    <td valign="top">
    <a href="https://experienceleague.adobe.com/docs/commerce-admin/start/guide-overview.html"><strong>Getting Started</strong></a>
     <div>
     <em>The "why, where, and how" questions that most merchants have when first learning to use Adobe Commerce or Magento Open Source, as well as resources and reference information.
-This is a springboard to more advanced topics.</em>
+This guide is a springboard to more advanced topics.</em>
     <br> </div>
   </td>
   </tr>